Difference Between Mammals and Reptiles

 Main Differences Between Mammals and Reptiles

 1. Mammals have hair all over their body.
 They also have sweat glands on their skins.
 On the other hand, reptiles don’t have hair on their body.
-Rather, they have scales, which are quite different from fish scales, arise in the epidermis (upper layer of the skin) instead of in the dermis layer of the skin.
+Rather, they have scales, which are quite different from fish scales, which arise in the epidermis (upper layer of the skin) instead of in the dermis layer of the skin.

-2. Mammals have specialized teeth, like morals which are used for grinding food, and canines which are used for tearing through the meat.
+2. Mammals have specialized teeth, like morals, which are used for grinding food, and canines, which are used for tearing through the meat.
 They grow only two sets of teeth throughout their lives.
-Reptiles have uniform shaped teeth, though they vary in size.
+Reptiles have uniform-shaped teeth, though they vary in size.
 Reptiles continuously grow teeth throughout their lives.

 3. Mammals have a lower jaw bone firmly attached to the skull.
 The lower jaw bone is one continuous bone.
 Biologists believe that the lower jawbones of the reptilian jaw have evolved into the three middle ear bones of mammals.
 The lower jaw of the reptiles has multiple bones.
 But they have only one ear bone.

 4. The mammals’ heart has four chambers- two atria and two ventricles.
-Ventricles deliver oxygenated blood to the body organs and atria direct blood to the lungs to re-oxygenate the body.
+Ventricles deliver oxygenated blood to the body’s organs, and atria direct blood to the lungs to re-oxygenate the body.
 As a result, the mammalian body always remains warm.
 On the contrary, the reptilian heart consists of three chambers- one atrium and two ventricles.
 Unlike mammals, reptiles are cold-blooded.
 They need to depend on the environment to warm their body.

 Difference Between Mammals and Reptiles